Franc Luz

-Franc Luz (born December 22, 1950) is an American actor of stage, film and television seen in popular leading dramatic film roles in the 1980s and 1990s.
+Franc Luz (born December 22, 1950) is an American actor of stage, film, and television seen in popular leading dramatic film roles in the 1980s and 1990s.
 These credits were supplemented with TV guest appearances and several regular roles in TV series.
-Luz is perhaps best known for his parts in The Nest, Ghost Town, When Harry Met Sally..., and, to Star Trek fans, as the symbiont Odan in a 1991 episode of Star Trek: The Next Generation, in the season 4 episode "The Host".
+Luz is perhaps best known for his parts in The Nest, Ghost Town, When Harry Met Sally..., and, to Star Trek fans, as the host of the symbiont Odan in "The Host", a 1991 episode of Star Trek: The Next Generation.

 Career

 Beginnings

-Luz hails from Massachusetts and is of Portuguese and Irish descent.
+Luz is from Massachusetts and is of Portuguese and Irish descent.
 He attended New Mexico State University, with the intention of studying and breaking into dramatic arts as a career.
 He studied both singing and theater arts to double his future prospects in show business.
 After graduation, Luz won parts in many local and regional theater productions.
 His first breakthrough arrived in the late 1970s, when he landed the major role of policeman Floyd in Fiorello, which ran at the Equity Liberty Theater in New York City.
 In 1979, he received attention playing Wanenis, the noble North American savage in the period piece Whoopee!.
 Both of the latter led to his first movie role, which also arrived that year; he was cast in a supporting part in the film Voices.

 On the heels of this film exposure, Luz made his first transition to television.
 He auditioned for and won the role of Dr. John Bennett on NBC's daytime serial The Doctors.
 This role made him instantly noticed by daytime viewers, and he was nominated for a 1980 Daytime Emmy Award for Outstanding Lead Actor in a Drama Series.
 Luz continued in the role for another year before leaving the show in 1981.
 During this period, Luz made an appearance as one of the cast of stars on the NBC daytime version of The Hollywood Squares on the week of December 4, 1979, as a part of the show's soap opera week.
 Luz was featured in the top left-hand corner square alongside Nancy Pinkerton, his co-star from The Doctors.